 Use these webinar and communication videos to get a core understanding of effective communication, conflict transformation, essentials of coaching, and office politics.

 Do all or choose one that you need right now.

 Webinar: Get the But Out Of Your Yes

 We talk all the time and don’t really think about what we say.
 This webinar elevates your communication skills by preparing you to ask the right questions at the right time.
 Get away from ‘communication addictions,’ the habit of repeating favorite words over and over that trap you.

 You will gain an understanding of how the power of language affects your body and stress.

-Webinar: Managing Change
+Webinar: Give Change a Chance

 How often does change occur in your business?
 How do you prepare for change, or do you have a plan?
 This educational video will help you lead the different personality types within your organization, through all the changes that are inevitable.

 Webinar: The Chemistry of Coaching